-Chief, Division of Development & Behavioral Pediatrics
+Chief, Division of Neurodevelopmental and Behavioral Pediatrics

 Richard Stevenson, MD completed his pediatric residency at the University of Virginia and joined the UVA faculty in 1989 following fellowship training in Developmental Pediatrics at the University of Iowa.
 He is board-certified in neurodevelopmental disabilities and is an active clinician, teacher and clinical investigator.
 He is a leader in several multi-center studies related to the care of children with cerebral palsy.
 Dr. Stevenson is coordinator of the UVA Children’s Hospital Costa Rica exchange, was recently appointed Chair of the Institutional Review Board for Health Sciences Research at UVA, and currently serves on the Executive Committee of the American Academy for Cerebral Palsy and Developmental Medicine as past president.